Plumbene

 Plumbene is a material made up of a single layer of lead atoms.
 The material is created in a process similar to that of graphene, silicene, germanene, and stanene, in which high vacuum and high temperature are used to deposit a layer of lead atoms on a substrate.
 High-quality thin films of plumbene have revealed two-dimensional honeycomb structures.
-First researched by Indian scientists, further investigations are being done around the world.

 Preparation and structure

 In April 2019, J. Yuhara and others reported the deposition of a single atom thickness by molecular beam epitaxy with a segregation method upon a palladium surface in a crystal lattice with Miller indices (111).
 The structure was confirmed with scanning tunneling microscopy (STM) revealing a nearly flat honeycomb structure.
 There is no evidence of any three-dimensional islands, but one notices a unique nanostructured tessellation all over the terraces looking like a space-filling polyhedral foam reduced to dimension 2.

 Properties

 Plumbene's electronic and optical properties have been determined from ab initio calculations, indicating a band gap of 0.4 eV.